-The OECD Model is broadly followed by the Portuguese Tax System.
+The Portuguese Tax System broadly follows the OECD Model.
 The Corporate Income Tax Code and Personal Income Tax Code provide the specific domestic rules regarding taxation of business profits, employment income and pensions, savings income and royalties, income from land and capital gains.
-Such legislation is complemented by secondary legislation that deals with specific regimes (e.g. special tax regime for debt securities), as well as the 74 Double Tax Treaties signed by Portugal and currently in force.
+Such legislation is complemented by secondary legislation that deals with specific regimes (e.g. special tax regime for debt securities), as well as the 78 Double Tax Treaties signed by Portugal and currently in force (the Double Tax Treaty between Portugal and East-Timor is already signed but not yet in force).